hande-qmc/hande/documentation/developers_guide/developers_guide.rst

         [master]$ git diff origin/master

-        [master]$

     I'm going to merge the branch bug_fix/rdm_init.
-Crucially we use the --no-ff flag to ensure that a commit is made to master
+Crucially we use the --no-ff flag to ensure that the merge creates a commit on master; this keeps the history clean (by keeping development work in logical chunks after merging) and also makes it very easy to roll-back and revert an entire feature if problems are encounted.

     .. code-block:: bash